grahampugh/run-munki-run/README.md

 # run-munki-run

-This is a simple Munki + MunkiWebAdmin2 + Munki-Do + Sal installation using [Docker].
-(You can choose whether you want MWA2 and/or Munki-Do in the settings).
-It also installs MunkiTools and AutoPkg on your machine and populates your repo with a few packages from AutoPkg.
+This set of scripts is intended to make setting up a Munki service easy.
+It is similar to Tom Bridge's [Munki-In-A-Box], and uses parts of that script, but does not rely on an existing web service such as the Mac Server.app.

+## What does it do?

+   * Downloads and installs the Munki tools on your Mac
+   * Downloads and installs AutoPkg on your Mac
+   * Creates a Munki repository in a location of your choice
-Finally, it creates a preconfigured Client Installer you can distribute to clients.
+   * Builds a preconfigured Munki Client Installer that you can distribute to clients
+   * Adds AutoPkg repositories, makes Recipe Overrides and runs the recipes to populate your Munki repository
+   * Creates a Docker container that serves the Munki repository
+   * Creates a Docker container that serves the Sal reporting service
+   * Creates a Docker container that serves MunkiWebAdmin2
+   * Creates a Docker container that serves Munki-Do
+   * Contains a script to generate a Sal client setup package

+Many of these features can be disabled, for instance if you don't want to build Munki-Do and MunkiWebAdmin2, just disable one of them in the settings.

+## Anything else?

+Yes!
+You can now (experimentally) run this script on Ubuntu.
+See Linux Support below for details.

 ---

-# Prerequisites
+# Prerequisites for Mac installation
 1. [Docker for Mac][Docker] should be installed. *
 2. Mac must be a 2010 or newer model, with Intel’s hardware support for memory management unit (MMU) virtualization; i.e., Extended Page Tables (EPT) *
 3. OS X 10.10.3 Yosemite or newer
 4. At least 4GB of RAM

+**Note:**
-**Note:** Run-Munki-Run also works experimentally on older Macs.
-On these Macs you should install [Docker Toolbox] and run `/Applications/Docker/QuickStart Terminal.app` to set up the `default` Docker Container.
+Run-Munki-Run also works experimentally on older Macs.
+On these Macs you should install [Docker Toolbox] and run `/Applications/Docker/QuickStart Terminal.app` to set up the `default` Docker machine.

 ---